abayes/Getting-and-Cleaning-Data/README.md

 ## Getting and Cleaning Data Course Project
 The run_analysis.R script will download the messy data and turn it into a tidy data set.
 The tidy dataset will be saved as "final.txt"
 * First the environment will be set up.
-The working directory will be set, a folder will be created for the downloaded data, and the necessary packages will be loaded
+A folder will be created for the downloaded data, and the necessary packages will be loaded
 * The data will be downloaded [if necessary] in the form of a zip file
 * The files will be unzipped [if necessary]
 * The data will be loaded and tidied